MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about.md

 ### Best-in-Class Deployment Experience

-R Server offers:
+The deployment experience for R Server includes:

-+ Easy Deployment: Turn R into web services in one line of code in your R console.
++ **Easy Deployment**: Turn R into web services in one line of code in your R console.

-+ Easy Integration: Use easily consumable Swagger-based APIs with any programming languages.
++ **Easy Integration**: Use easily consumable Swagger-based APIs with any programming languages.

-+ Easy Setup: In-cloud or on-premise scalable configurations, enterprise grade security, Web service management, HA and load balancing, remote execution.
++ **Easy Setup**: In-cloud or on-premise scalable configurations, enterprise grade security, Web service management, HA and load balancing, remote execution.

 ![Easy](../media/o16n/about-easy.png)